digitale-kunst/website/src/content/pages/diplomas.md

 The diploma projects are on show at the Digitale Kunst as part of the AAA (Angewandte Abschluss Arbeiten).<br/>

 ## Locations:
-Expositur Postsparkasse (PSK), Georg-Coch-Platz 2, 1010 Wien, 1st floor, Digitale Kunst Oskar-Kokoschka-platz (OKP), Schwanzer Trakt, 1010 Wien, Star 6, Star 8
+Expositur Postsparkasse (PSK), Georg-Coch-Platz 2, 1010 Wien, 1st floor, Digitale Kunst<br/>
+Oskar-Kokoschka-platz (OKP), Schwanzer Trakt, 1010 Wien, Star 6, Star 8

 Biin Jin